Adopted from the book on PLS-SEM by Hair, Hult, Ringle, and Sarstedt.

 Error terms: capture the unexplained variance in constructs and indicators when path models are estimated.

-Evaluation criteria: used to evaluate the quality of the measurement models and the structural model results in PLS-SEM based on a set of nonparametric evaluation criteria and procedures such as bootstrapping and blindfolding.
+Evaluation criteria: used to evaluate the quality of the measurement models and the structural model results in PLS-SEM based on a set of nonparametric evaluation criteria and procedures such as bootstrapping.

 Exact fit test: a model fit test that applies bootstrapping to derive p values of the Euclidean distance (dL) or geodesic distance (dG) between the observed correlations and the model-implied correlations.
 Research has shown that these measures are largely unsuitable for detecting model misspecification in situations commonly encountered in applied research.